How are music marketers coping with today’s challenges?

 As it has been said many times before, the best marketing tool is at your fingertips.
 The internet is one of the best promotional outlets available today, and it has created a semi-level playing field for everyone.
-However, this does not mean that anyone can successfully market and distribute a product online, be it soap or juice or music.
+This, however, does not mean that anyone can successfully market and distribute a product online, be it soap or juice or music.

 Music marketers have their work cut out for them if they want to get their product noticed.
-In fact, promotion duties often land in the laps of artists these days, and many of them barely have the time to write, record and perform, let alone come up with a marketing plan and execute on it.
+Plus, these days, promotion duties often land in the laps of artists, and many of them barely have the time to write, record and perform, let alone come up with a marketing plan and execute on it.

 Here are the main challenges facing music marketers on the internet today.